sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

 ---
 ## Introduction

 The Yaskawa Motoman MH5 6-DOF Robot Arm is our blue industrial robot arm found inside an aluminum safety cage.
 Specifically, the MH5 refers to the robot manipulator arm itself.
-The DX100 is the large controller box found underneath the MH5 and is responsible for driving it.
-Connected to the DX100 is a handheld pendant device that is used to manually control the MH5.
-The MH5 can be software controlled using a computer communicating with the DX100 over Ethernet.
-A software implementation for controlling the MH5 from a host computer has been implemented in the [Robotics Framework][rob] (see details in the *Software Control from a Host Computer Using the Robotics Framework* section below).
+The DX100 is the large controller box found underneath the MH5 and is responsible for driving the robot.
+Connected to the DX100 is a handheld pendant device that is used to manually control the robot.
+The robot can be software controlled using a computer communicating with the DX100 over Ethernet.
+A software implementation for controlling the robot from a host computer has been implemented in the [Robotics Framework][rob] (see details in the *Software Control from a Host Computer Using the Robotics Framework* section below).

 - [MH5 and DX100 Documentation][docs]

     Contains:

     - Documentation from the manufacture
     - A Solidworks CAD model of the MH5 Manipulator
     - Information related to maintenance (receipts, etc.)